 If you don't live in Quebec, you can order this chocolate online (and many other Cacao Barry products) via the Vanilla Food Company website.
 They ship across Canada and to the United States!
 This means that we all have access to professional quality chocolates at the click of a button.
 They also carry two types of Cacao Barry cocoa powders, which I highly recommend.

 Please use a metal pan to bake brownies.
-They will have a better texture if you bake them in a metal pan.
+The bars will have a better texture if you bake them in a metal pan.
 If you use a glass pan, they may be more dense.
 Read all about the different types of baking pans to understand the difference.

-Brownies are great enjoyed as is, but you can also eat them à la mode, topped with vanilla bean ice cream or dark chocolate ice cream.
+Brownies are greatly enjoyed as is, but you can also eat them "à la mode," topped with vanilla bean ice cream or dark chocolate ice cream.
 Another favourite of mine is to serve these with Oreo ice cream or mint chocolate chip.

-If you struggle to cut brownies because they stick to your knife, try using a plastic knife instead of a metal knife!
+If you struggle to cut brownies because they stick to your knife, try using a plastic knife instead of metal!
 The plastic cuts cleanly through brownies without sticking.
 You can also use the straight edge of a plastic bowl scraper.

 📖 Recipe